Scott Pilgrim | When comics meet video games

 A cautionary tale about adulthood

 At its core, Scott Pilgrim is a coming-of-age story revolving around its homonymous protagonist and his unwillingness to face adulthood.
 Scott, as a young adult who does not quite know what to make of his life, is a relatable character.
-And, as such, he is heavily flawed: an aspect of his that the story takes its time in covering.
+And, as such, he is heavily flawed: an aspect of his character that the story takes its time in covering.
 He always felt like a passenger in his own life, to the point that even his friends entered it without much advocacy on his part.
 And it is thanks to Ramona’s influence that he gains the motivation to turn his life around.

 In particular, a seemingly unimportant but crucial aspect of Scott’s character is his lacking memory.
 This is revealed to be the result of his choice to forget his mistakes, at the cost of repeating them.
 Such unwillingness to face his wrongdoings takes form in Nega Scott, a personification of his negative side, whom he always chose to fight instead of confronting.
 It will be once again the memory of Ramona to spur him on to take responsibility for his past actions.